Allow us to serve up a slice of wireline history.

 What is a Perforation?

 What is the purpose of a wellbore perforation?
-We share the following from the American Association of Petroleum Geologists: “Perforations are used to connect the flow-path of hydrocarbons from the formation to the cased wellbore.”
+(Because wireline history starts with that.)
+We share the following from the American Association of Petroleum Geologists: “Perforations connect the flow-path of hydrocarbons from the formation to the cased wellbore.”

 Such perforations, the AAPG says, must target the payzone or the desired zone/depth.
 If they do, they allow successful hydraulic fracturing.

 The earliest perforating guns were what are now called “bullet guns.”
 These were effective in their main heyday of the 1930s.
-By the 1940s, the “shaped charge” had been developed by the U.S. military, and this began to supplant the bullet guns.
+By the 1940s, the “shaped charge” had been developed by the U.S. military.
+This began to supplant the bullet guns.
 By the late 1940s and going into the 1950s, shaped charges became the preferred choice among perforating guns.

 The Lane-Wells Factor